How To Start a Beauty Business With Rosa E32

 Written by #WWR

-She worked part-time in a salon while completing a BTEC diploma, and studying at the prestigious London College of Fashion for a degree in Spa Management.
+Rosa’s desire to work in the beauty industry started young.
+She worked part-time in a salon while completing a BTEC diploma and studying at the prestigious London College of Fashion for a degree in Spa Management.

 Rosa graduated and worked as a Beauty Therapist for 10 years before deciding to start her own business.